EddyVerbruggen/nativescript-app-icon-changer/README.md

 ## API

 ### requiring / importing the plugin
-All examples below assume you're using TypeScript, but here's how to require the plugin with plain old JS as well:
+All examples below assume you're using TypeScript, but here's how to require the plugin with regular JS as well:

 #### JavaScript
 ```js